Previous: Installing Madrigal Up: Madrigal admin guide Next: Madrigal data model

 1. Be sure the environmental variable MADROOT is set to your main Madrigal directory (where madrigal.cfg is locatied).

-2. Make sure $MADROOT/bin/python links to the version of python with the required modules listed above.
+2. Make sure $MADROOT/bin/python links to the version of python listed above.
 For example, if you are using anaconda, you might run <ln -s //anaconda/bin/python $MADROOT/bin/python>.

 3. Download the latest Madrigal 3 distribution file, madrigal*.tar.gz from the OpenMadrigal distribution page to MADROOT.